SansGuidon/bookmarks/README.md

 * [Allan Richarz](https://www.citylab.com/transportation/2018/05/the-amazing-psychology-of-japanese-train-stations/560822/) - (2018) The Amazing Psychology of Japanese Train Stations
 * [Theory Maps](https://www.theorymaps.org/) - Theory mapping is a technique for visually outlining scientific theory.
 It allows researchers to concretely display interrelations between concepts, which provides for rapid communication and easy evaluation of ideas.
 Theory mapping was developed to emphasize that good science requires both reliable methods and rigorous theory.
 The technique is described in the following forthcoming article at Perspectives on Psychological Science.
 * [Farnam Street](https://fs.blog/2018/10/long-game/) - (2018) The Surprising Power of The Long Game

+> Tips
+* [Anne-Laure Le Cunff](https://nesslabs.com/neuroproductivity) - (2019) Neuroproductivity: how to be more productive using neuroscience

 # Robots
 * [Mubashar Iqbal](https://willrobotstakemyjob.com/) - Will robots take my job ?
 Make the test ;-)